 You may be canceling holiday travel plans and changing up your at-home celebrations, but that doesn’t mean you can’t make the most of your holiday break!
 We could all use a little break from 2020.
 Actually, we deserve a little break from 2020.

-Here are five simple ways you can relax:
+Here are six simple ways you can relax this holiday season:

 It may be chilly outside, but some of the best holiday festivities are meant to be enjoyed outdoors.
 Throw on a winter coat and grab a thermos of hot chocolate, then take the family on a walk or drive around the neighborhood to see the holiday lights.